manojsa13/Kaiburr_Assignment6_Data_Science/README.md

 # Time Series Analysis and Forecasts with Prophet

 This project is built using the data from [Rossmann competition](https://www.kaggle.com/c/rossmann-store-sales) which is hosted at Kaggle, was used to build this project.
-The Jupyter notebook was then shared for easy reading.

 To check out the project open an .ipynb file.